 A negative canthal tilt means the outer corner of your eye sits lower than the inner corner, so the eye's axis slopes slightly downward toward the temple.
-It's a descriptive measurement, not a defect — but TikTok and looksmax forums treat it as a verdict, so this guide covers what the evidence actually says, how to measure yours properly, and which "fixes" are real versus theatre.
-Measure your exact tilt free before assuming anything.
+It's a descriptive measurement, not a defect - but TikTok and looksmax forums treat it as a verdict, so this guide covers what the evidence actually says, how to measure yours properly, and which "fixes" are real versus theatre.
+Estimate your tilt free before assuming anything.

 Key Takeaway